 - At the beginning of "Sweet and Elite", Rarity is given a room in the palace while staying in Canterlot and goes overboard with the praise, going so far as to kiss Celestia's hooves.
 The princess is visibly uncomfortable the entire time.

 - In "Princess Twilight - Part 1", Celestia explains to Twilight that she's been enduring the Summer Sun Celebrations for the sake of her subjects, even though it's served her only as a bitter reminder of her needing to banish her sister.
-However, she is much happier and looking forward to the one in this season, since it now serves as a celeberation with the reunion of the two sisters.
+However, she is much happier and looking forward to the one in this season, since it now serves as a celebration of her and Luna reuniting.

 - Luna too displays some of this.
 Though she gets upset when her subjects display fear towards her, she is clearly more comfortable as the distant, imperious monarch as a means of hiding her more vulnerable nature.